 Pascal Kolodzeiski receives a prestigious Kekulé fellowship of the "Fonds der Chemischen Industrie" (FCI) to support his doctoral research project on MOF glasses in our group.
 We are very proud that Pascal passed the rigorous selection process and thank the FCI for its generous funding.
 Building on his outstanding Master's thesis in 2020 (see below), Pascal is now looking into designing new functional MOF glasses for applications as solid electrolytes and membrane materials.

-Big congratulations to Pascal, who received the best of year award of the Faculty CCB for his excellent master’s degree in 2020.
+Big congratulations to Pascal, who received the best of year award of the Department CCB for his excellent master’s degree in 2020.
 In his master’s thesis, entitled "Investigations on the structural behaviour of carboxylate- and imidazolate-based metal-organic frameworks under mechanical pressure and high temperature", Pascal studied the mechanical and thermal response of a number of prototypical MOFs with in situ X-ray diffraction and scattering techniques.
 Parts of this work were performed at DELTA, the synchrotron radiation facility of TU Dortmund.
 We are very happy that Pascal decided to stay with us and study towards a PhD in our lab.

 The Boehringer Ingelheim Foundation funds our project to study the ionic conductivity of MOF glasses.
 MOF glasses are a new class of nanoporous solids that can be processed in their liquid state, which is a conceptual advantage over the classical crystalline solid electrolytes.
 For this project we are looking for a talented electrochemist with profound experience in electrochemical impedance spectroscopy (postdoc level) to join our group.
 Please see the job ad.
 Applications of interested candidates can be send by email to Sebastian Henke.